I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational

 - have been decorated by professionals and give the appearance of being small homes or apartments, and

-- properly outfitted, eliminate many of the normal road noises you have in other types of travel units.
+- if properly outfitted, eliminate many of the normal road noises you have in other types of travel units.

 Furthermore, most have generators, and this gives owners the freedom of being able to park wherever they like and still have electricity.

 Class A Motorhomes All Have Issues

 While the benefits sound good, it is important to understand that owning and traveling in a class A has its share of problems.
 Below are some issues you should consider carefully before buying one.

 Cost vs. Quality

 People who buy such units assume that because they are paying so much, they will get a quality coach.
 But these days, a few hundred thousand dollars only buys one that is mediocre in terms of construction and design.
 It may look great, have some nice amenities, and seem to run well initially, but before long an owner learns that any joy he thought he would have from owning one turns into frustration, anger, and a great deal of grief.
 The long-term financial consequences can be significant and sometimes even ruinous.

 Having the Best RV Wheel Base Ratios Can Save Your Life and What You Need to Know About RV Slide Rooms are articles that detail two of the most common safety issues.
 Other important issues include but are not limited to

 - cabins that weigh too much for the chassis upon which they are built,